HELVE/HELVEOS/README.md

 helve.live/#brief
 **Brief** *brfshell*
 Moment-establishing voice bot assistant with visuals.
+Habit Automation System.
 Voice assistant for all organization and data purposes.
 Streamlines the day schedule with no need to check the screens.
-Contains a variety of subprograms designed to carry the data load for you.
+Contains a variety of subprograms designed to carry the data load for you so you can focus on what matters.

-**The Rital of the Rising Sun**
+**The Rital of the Rising Sun** (Main Program)

 ```
 THE RITUAL OF THE RISING SUN